zhnuksyh/link-shortener/README.md

 # KnuckleLink

-A modern, full-stack link shortening application built with Next.js, Supabase, and TinyURL API.
-Create short, shareable links with click tracking and analytics.
+A modern, full-stack link shortening application built with Next.js and Supabase.
+Create short, shareable links with user authentication and link management.

 ## Features

-- 🔗 **Instant Link Shortening**: Convert long URLs to short, memorable links using TinyURL API
+- 🔗 **Instant Link Shortening**: Convert long URLs to short, memorable links
-- 📊 **Click Analytics**: Track how many times your links are clicked
 - 👤 **User Authentication**: Secure user accounts with Supabase Auth
+- 📋 **Link Management**: View, activate, and deactivate your shortened links
 - 🎨 **Modern UI**: Beautiful, responsive interface built with Tailwind CSS and shadcn/ui
 - 🚀 **Fast & Reliable**: Built with Next.js 15 and optimized for performance
 - 📱 **Mobile Friendly**: Responsive design that works on all devices